paddyocallaghan/Github_Visualization/README.md

 # Github_api_visualization

 ## Setup
+Download project from github and cd into project folder.

-enter the command below in a terminal with the project folder opened:
+Enter the command below in a terminal with the project folder opened:
 ```
 ./setup.sh

 ```
-this will  install pandas requests and matplotlib.
+This will  install pandas requests and matplotlib.

 Add username and token to:
 ``
 credentials.json
 ``
 ## To Run
-enter the command below in the terminal:
+Enter the command below in the terminal:

 ```
 python .\get_repos.py